wro4j/wro4j/docs/FAQ.md

   </filter>
 ```
 > There are a couple of things to mention:
-> *jmxEnabled* init param is set to false.
+> **jmxEnabled** init param is set to false.
 This will disable the JMX usage of wro4j.
-> *cacheUpdatePeriod* & *modelUpdatePeriod* are set to 0.
+> **cacheUpdatePeriod** & **modelUpdatePeriod** are set to 0.
 That means that there will be no scheduler responsible for updating of the cache and model.
 By default these values are 0, so it could be easier just to not put any of these two init-params.

 ## How to update the cache at runtime
 > * If JMX is enabled you can trigger cache and/or model update through jconsole
-> * Set the cacheUpdatePeriod and/or modelUpdatePeriod to 5 seconds in your web.xml (@see http://code.google.com/p/wro4j/wiki/GettingStarted)
+> * Set the cacheUpdatePeriod and/or modelUpdatePeriod to 5 seconds in your web.xml (@see [GettingStarted](GettingStarted))
 > * Trigger cache and/or model update through HTTP with a simple GET request:
 > * for cache update - /wro/wroAPI/reloadCache
 > * for model update - /wro/wroAPI/reloadModel